 In slogan form, the utilitarian recommendation for using your money to help others is to “give more and give better”.
 Giving more is self-explanatory.
 Giving better means finding and donating to the organizations that make the best use of your donation.

 We’ve already seen that citizens of affluent countries are in the richest few percent of the world’s population.
 By making small sacrifices, those in the affluent world have the power to dramatically improve the lives of others.
 Due to the extreme inequalities in wealth and income, one can do a lot more good by giving money to those most in need than by spending it on oneself.30 Fortunately, an increasing number of affluent people recognize the unique position they are in, and they have decided to give more of their resources to benefit others.
-For instance, Giving What We Can is a growing community of people who have pledged to give at least 10% of their income for the rest of their lives to wherever they believe the money will do the most good.31 Over 9,000 people have taken the pledge, collectively pledging to donate billions of dollars over their lifetimes.
+For instance, Giving What We Can is a growing community of people who have pledged to give at least 10% of their income for the rest of their lives to wherever they believe the money will do the most good.31 Over 9,000 people have taken the pledge, collectively committing to donate billions of dollars over their lifetimes.

 Just giving more achieves little good, however, if the money is not spent wisely.
 Some ways of making a difference do vastly more good than others.
 Most people think that the best charities differ from the average in their effectiveness by only about a factor of 1.5 or so.32 However, counterintuitively, the most cost-effective charities are tens or even hundreds of times more effective than typical charities.33 Because of these vast differences between charities, the decision of where to donate is of great consequence; doing the most good requires us to make this decision very carefully.